nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/coding-self-assessment.md

 ### `/tuberorders`
 1. Get all orders
 1. Get an order by id (must include customer data as well as driver and toppings data, if applicable).
-1. Submit a new order
+1. Submit a new order (the API should add an `OrderPlacedOnDate`).
+Return the new order so the client can see the new `Id`.
 1. Assign a driver to an order (`PUT` to `/tuberorders/{id}`)
 1. Complete an order (`POST` to `/tuberorders/{id}/complete`)